- Do Dachshunds Get Along With Other Dogs?

 Do Dachshunds need a companion?

-For sure, your dachshund will need a companion to spend his time playing and doing things together.
+For sure, your dachshund will need a companion to spend his time playing with and doing things together.
 But as they tend to be suspicious and jealous of other dogs, if you don’t tackle the issue carefully, you may have an awful situation on hand.

 Each dog is different so, you need to be familiar with your dog’s likes, dislikes, energy level, and overall personality, and figure out how it is going to react to a new pet in the home.
 If you find a dog who is similar to your dachshund in personality and energy level, they are likely going to have a good time.